 Some famous rubies include the "Rosser Reeves Star Ruby," the "Edwardes Ruby," and the "De Long Star Ruby"

 In 2011, an 8.24-carat ruby ring belonging to Elizabeth Taylor and made by Van Cleef & Arpels sold at auction for $4.2 million, with the price per carat amounting to approximately $500,000.

 The most expensive ruby ever sold was the "Hope Ruby" which weighs 32.08 carats and sold for $6.74 million.

-High-quality rubies that weigh over 10 carats can sell for much more than a similar sized diamond.
+High-quality rubies that weigh over 10 carats can sell for much more than a similar-sized diamond.
 Some large rubies have fetched sale prices upwards of $225,000 per carat.
-Comparably sized diamonds average a sales price around $125,000 per carat.
+Comparably sized diamonds average a sales price of around $125,000 per carat.
 Rubies of this magnitude are significantly more rare than larger sized diamonds, which explains the difference in price.

 The most desirable shade of ruby is a deep red with a hint of blue which is referred to as "pigeon's blood."

 Inclusions (or imperfections) in rubies are to be expected and are generally well tolerated.
 However, when inclusions impact the transparency or brilliance of the stone, the value of the ruby dramatically decreases.